karolgornicki/Articles/texts/functional_programming/42_largest_product.md

 [[1; 2; 3; 4]; [2; 3; 4; 5]; [3; 4; 5; 6]; [4; 5; 6; 7]; [5; 6; 7; 8]; [6; 7; 8; 9]; [7; 8; 9; 10]]
 ```

 Then each sublist can be mapped using product function.
-Thus, the next question is how we can produce this list of lists.
+Thus, the next question is - how can we produce this list of lists?
 We can observe that those sublists can be re-arranged:

 ```
 [1; 2; 3; 4];